 A good night’s sleep doesn’t just help you tackle the day’s challenges, but also keeps you healthy.
 Getting a full night’s sleep is a challenge, though, with many having trouble due to work-related stress and uncomfortable conditions.
 The resulting less-than-stellar sleep compounds negative health issues leading to subsequent disrupting sleep.

 You can’t control everything stopping you from having a good night’s sleep… but those you can will make a big difference.

-First, let’s understand the value of good sleep.
+First, let’s understand the value of good sleep, and what your sleep says about your health.
 Then, explore ways to get a better night’s rest.

 The Health Benefits of Sleep